Main() Return Values (C# Programming Guide)

 Main method can be of the type void:

 It can also return an int:

-Because the code returns zero, the batch file will report success.
-However, if you change MainReturnValTest.cs to return a non-zero value and then re-compile the program, subsequent execution of the batch file will report failure.
+Next, a batch file is used to invoke the executable resulting from the previous code example.
+Because the code returns zero, the batch file will report success, but if the previous code is changed to return a non-zero value, and is then re-compiled, subsequent execution of the batch file will indicate failure.

 rem test.bat @echo off MainReturnValueTest @if "%ERRORLEVEL%" == "0" goto good :fail echo Execution Failed echo return value = %ERRORLEVEL% goto end :good echo Execution Succeded echo return value = %ERRORLEVEL% goto end :end